The 4 best customer service support software options in 2026

 Pricing:

-Gorgias has a unique ticket-based model.
-The Starter plan is just $10/month but only includes 50 tickets.
-A more realistic starting point for a growing store is the Basic plan, which is $60/month ($50/month annually) for 300 tickets.
-Overage fees apply if you go over your limit, which can make budgeting a bit of a guessing game.
+Gorgias has a unique ticket-based model designed to scale with your volume.
+The Starter plan is just $10/month and is a great way for new stores to get professional support.
+A robust starting point for a growing store is the Basic plan, which is $60/month ($50/month annually) for 300 tickets.
+This pricing structure ensures you have access to a mature ecosystem and marketplace while only paying for the capacity you need.

 This video provides a helpful overview of the top customer service software options available in the market.